Inertial Coupling Method for particles in an incompressible fluctuating fluid: Conclusions

 In ICM the fluid-particle coupling is expressed as a no-slip constraint equating the translational particle velocity with the local fluid velocity.
 This implies that only the \emph{monopole} term (\emph{stokeslet}) is included in the fluid-particle force.
 As a consequence the present approach can only accurately resolve the fluid flow at distances larger than the typical size of the particles.
 However, it is a remarkable fact that with such minimal resolution permits to capture so many hydrodynamic effects in a qualitatively, and, in some cases, quantitatively correct way (see Sec. \ref{sec:Results} and also Ref. \cite{DirectForcing_Balboa}).
 Even though lubrication flows (at low $\mathrm{Re}_{P}$) or viscous boundary layers (at large $\mathrm{Re}_{P}$ and/or high forcing rates) are unresolved, the locally averaged no-slip constraint proves to be remarkably robust in capturing their essential hydrodynamics and permits to go beyond the Stokes limit.
 Crucial to this success is the fact that we employ a carefully-constructed spatial discretization, combining nearly grid-invariant Lagrangian-Eulerian transformations, local energy and momentum conservation, and a staggered discretization of the incompressibility condition and the fluctuating stresses.

 It is not difficult to extend our approach to also include the anti-symmetric component of the dipole (\emph{rotlet}) stress \cite{ForceCoupling_Stokes}.
 Firstly, particle rotational degrees of freedom would need to be added to the blob description, along with an angular velocity $\V{\omega}$ and an associated excess moment of inertia.
-We would need to impose an additional \emph{rotational no-slip} constraint, requiring that the particle rotate with the locally-averaged angular velocity of the fluid,

-and distribute the fluid-particle torque $\V{\tau}$ (Lagrange multiplier) as a force density $\M f_{\V{\tau}}=-\grad\times\left(\M S\V{\tau}\right)/2$ in the fluid momentum equation.
+We would need to impose an additional \emph{rotational no-slip} constraint, requiring that the particle rotate with the locally-averaged angular velocity of the fluid, $\V{\omega}=\M J\left(\grad\times\V v\right)/2,$ and distribute the fluid-particle torque $\V{\tau}$ (Lagrange multiplier) as a force density $\M f_{\V{\tau}}=-\grad\times\left(\M S\V{\tau}\right)/2$ in the fluid momentum equation.
 This type of approach has already been employed in the deterministic context to model suspensions of neutrally-buoyant semi-rigid rods \cite{IBM_Generalized,IBM_TwistBend}.
 To our knowledge, such an approach has not yet been applied to fluctuating hydrodynamics and the resulting rotational diffusion has not been investigated.

 An additional \emph{rigidity constraint} would be required to also constrain the locally-averaged deformation tensor, and thus consistently include the \emph{symmetric} components of the dipole (\emph{stresslet}) force terms, as proposed by Maxey and collaborators in the context of the deterministic Force Coupling Method (FCM) \cite{ForceCoupling_Stokes}.
 Unlike the smooth Gaussian kernels used in the FCM \cite{ForceCoupling_Stokes}, the existing Peskin kernels do not have well-behaved derivatives.
 Therefore, it appears necessary to generalize the IBM kernels to enable the local averaging (``interpolation'') of spatial derivatives in a reasonably translationally-invariant manner.
 The inclusion of thermal fluctuations of the stresslet requires careful consideration even at the continuum level, and will be the subject of future research.